Surviving A Tax Audit

-- You can learn all you need about the Mail-Order-Audit from my book The IRS Problem Solver. and IRS, TAXES and the BEAST
+- You can learn all you need about the Mail-Order-Audit from my book The IRS Problem Solver. and How To Win Your Tax Audit

 - Most people believe that IRS auditors have all the power.
 But did you know an IRS auditor really has no power to change your tax liability, charge a penalty or seize your assets?
 In fact, an IRS auditor has no power to do anything without your permission.

 When you disagree with an IRS auditor, you have the right to bring an audit decision to a higher level of authority.
 This process is called the Right of Appeal.
 Just knowing this right often prevents the auditor from trying to bluff you into paying more tax than you owe.
 It's the best negotiating tool you can have.
-To learn more about your right to appeal an auditor decision, order my book IRS, TAXES and the BEAST.
+To learn more about your right to appeal an auditor decision, order my book How To Win Your Tax Audit.

 - The IRS's own internal statistics show that when challenged, the decisions made by IRS auditors are wrong between 60 to 90 percent of the time.
 If an auditor tries to deny your rights and collect more money than you owe, you have the right to appeal that decision.
 You can also potentially recover the fees and the costs you pay for carrying out the appeal.

 These costs may include travel, professional fees, postage, parking or any other cost incurred to defend against unjust claims.
 For more information on how to recover fees and costs, order my book, Taxpayers' Ultimate Defense Manual.